kolotaev/vakt/README.md

 `Guard.is_allowed` it the the centerpiece of vakt.
 Therefore it makes ultimate sense to cache it.
 And `create_cached_guard()` function allows you to do exactly that.
 You need to pass it a Storage, a Checker and a maximum size of a cache.
-It will return you a tuple of: Storage, Guard and AllowanceCache:
+It will return you a tuple of: Guard, Storage and AllowanceCache instance:

 - You must do all policies operations with the returned storage (which is a slightly enhanced version of a Storage you provided to the function).